The #1 Tool to Reclaim Solana Rent Fees

 - Can be safely closed without any risk to your wallet

-When you close these accounts, the rent deposits are immediately released back to your wallet.
-We take a small service fee to maintain our infrastructure and continue developing useful tools for the Solana ecosystem.
+The selected token accounts are closed and the released rent deposits are sent to you.
+We take a small 10% service fee from the reclaimed rent to keep this site and RPC running and to continue developing more useful tools for the Solana ecosystem.

 Understanding Solana Rent